Anywhere-Fitness-10162020/Backend/README.md

 ### GET api/classes/
 ---

-Requires Authorization header with client or instructor JWT token returns array of all classes
+Requires Authorization header with client or instructor JSON Web Token returns array of all classes
 ```json
 [